 Bitcoin and many other cryptocurrencies are built using blockchain technology.
 Blockchain means just that, a chain of blocks.
 Blocks are files which hold data about the most recent transactions made throughout the network.

-Each time someone buys or sells bitcoin, that transaction gets recorded on the blockchain.
+Each time someone purchases bitcoin, that transaction gets recorded on the blockchain.
 All transactions can be viewed publicly, and they cannot be changed.
 The Bitcoin blockchain is essentially a digital ledger of all past transactions.

 The mining network confirms transactions, and since the network is made up of thousands of miners around the world, this helps keep the ledger honest and secure.